 California Revenue and Taxation Code section 2227 requires the Department of Finance (Finance) to transmit an estimate of the percentage change in population to local governments.
 Each local jurisdiction must use their percentage change in population factor for January 1, 2023, in conjunction with a change in the cost of living, or price factor, to calculate their appropriations limit for fiscal year 2023-24.
 Attachment A provides the change in California's per capita personal income and an example for utilizing the price factor and population percentage change factor to calculate the 2023-24 appropriations limit.
 Attachment B provides the city and unincorporated county population percentage change.
-Attachment C provides the population percentage change data excludes federal and state institutionalized populations and military populations.
+Attachment C provides the population percentage change for counties and their summed incorporated areas.
+The population percentage change data excludes federal and state institutionalized populations and military populations.